Lahey Hospital & Medical Center Site Facilities

 All fellows will rotate call every sixth night.

-The Lahey Clinic provides full medical, dental, disability and life insurance benefits.
+Lahey Hospital & Medical Center provides full medical, dental, disability and life insurance benefits.

 Each fellow will receive 15 vacation days not including weekends and clinic holidays.
 Fellows can accumulate vacation time and carry it over from one year to the next to cover a planned absence with the Program Director's approval.